jmonterroso/jmonterroso/README.md

 ## I'm a husband, father and Developer!

-:eagle: &nbsp;&nbsp;I'm currently building an amazing product at [Stackhawk](https://stackhawk.com)
+:eagle: &nbsp; &nbsp;I'm currently building an amazing product at [Stackhawk](https://stackhawk.com)
 <br/>
-:seedling:&nbsp;&nbsp;Grow and learn something new everyday.
+:seedling: &nbsp; &nbsp;Grow and learn something new everyday.
 Big believer of compounding effect in habits.
 <br/>
-:goal_net:&nbsp;&nbsp;2021 Goals: contribute more in open source projects and learn Kotlin 🤓
+:goal_net: &nbsp; &nbsp;2021 Goals: contribute more in open source projects and learn Kotlin 🤓
 <br/>
-⚡️&nbsp;&nbsp;Fun Fact: I love to hike, explore new outdoor places and beaches, and waves obviously 🏄‍♂️
+⚡️ &nbsp; &nbsp;Fun Fact: I love to hike, explore new outdoor places and beaches, and waves obviously 🏄‍♂️

 ### Languages and Tools: